bildpunkt/suguri/README.md

 Suguri is a bot for [Discord](https://discordapp.com) which enables Server admins to quickly create a set of roles.
 Users then can use the role names to (de)assign these roles to themselves.

+**NOTE:** These roles are only for visual sake, as they have no special permissions assigned to them.
+They inherit the default permission set.

 _Basically my excuse to learn how to write Discord bots._

 ## Usage